Ghyro/workshopHM.RESTful/README.md

 1. The project uses HTTPS-protocol, IMemoryCache (middleware), SwaggerUI via Swashbuckle.

-2. IMPORTANT!!!
+2. ##### IMPORTANT!!!
 If you would like to add a new item through POST-request make sure you do not use ID-field.
-For example:
+Sample (options):

 ##### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) WRONG OPTION